PHILIPPINES COUNTRY GUIDE

 Important drivers of growth in the Philippines include remittances, outsourcing, real estate, tourism, and healthcare.

-With one out of ten Filipino citizens working abroad, remittances reached almost US$35 million in 2021.
-Money sent home supports consumer spending and residential property construction.
+With one out of ten Filipino citizens working abroad, remittances reached US$37.2 million in the end of 2023.
+All of this money sent home supports consumer spending and residential property construction.

 Real estate also benefits from the increasing number of retirees flocking to the Philippine’s shores.
 Beach home developments with amenities familiar to foreign retirees are now common throughout the country.